juniordiscart/ImpossibleOdds-Toolkit/Docs/Http.md

 A `POST`-type request serves to send over some structured/complex data to the server and do something with it, e.g. a registration form, or updating a score on a leaderboard.
 It's not designed to send over big chunks of data like images, video or other forms of binary data, though.
 You'll read about those in an upcoming section.

-To have your object be recognised as a `POST`-type request by this framework, have it implement the `IHttpPostRequest` interface.
+To have your object be recognized as a `POST`-type request by this framework, have it implement the `IHttpPostRequest` interface.
 This interface on its own does not force any additional properties or methods to be implemented but does allow you to define a complex set of parameters that will be set in the request's body.
 The default approach of this `POST`-type request implementation is to send over your data in the JSON format.
 As such, it takes a very similar approach as the [JSON tool][JsonTool] in this toolkit.
 You have have four attributes to work with to assist the tool in how to process your objects:

 * Use the `HttpBodyObject` attribute to process your object to a JSON object.
 It's assisted by the `HttpBodyField` attribute, which can define an optional, alternative name for the member.
 * The `HttpBodyArray` attribute to process your object a JSON array.
 It's assisted by the `HttpBodyIndex` attribute to define the index of a member in this list.